 we have that $\nu_{\pi_1, \dots, \pi_k}(E(n,l_1,l_2)) = 1$ if and only if two of the $\pi$'s (e.g. $\pi_{k-1}$ and $\pi_k$, being these partitions given up to the order) are exactly equal to the sets $\{1, \dots, l_1, m+1\}$ and $\{l_1+1, \dots, l_1+l_2, m+2\}$, respectively.
 Therefore, from above, we write the following probability

-We observe that the expression within the brackets in the last term can be split into the sum of two terms, according on whether $j_1=j_2$ or not, in the sum over $[J]^{2}$.
+We observe that the expression within the brackets in the last term, as a sum over $[J]^{2}$, can be split into the sum of two terms, according on whether $j_1=j_2$ or not.
 Therefore, we write

 On the other hand, assuming $J\geq 3$